Erika Chambers: Assassination of Salameh

 Once resident and working with a Palestinian charity named The House of Steadfastness of the children of Telsata, she engineered a meeting with Salameh.
 After taking a liking to her, Salameh took Chambers to various functions, and as a result of getting close to Salameh she learned his detailed daily routine.

 On 22 January 1979, Salameh was in a convoy of two Chevrolet station wagons headed from Rizk's flat to his mother's for a birthday party.
 Chambers was on her balcony painting, with her red Volkswagen parked below on Rue Verdun.
 As Salameh's convoy passed the Volkswagen at 3:35 pm and turned onto Rue Madame Curie, 100kg of explosive attached to the car by a fellow Mossad agent was remotely exploded, either by Chambers or on her notification to another Mossad agent.

 Salameh was alive but mortally wounded, having a piece of steel metal shrapnel embedded in his head.
 He was rushed to the American University Hospital, where he died on the operating table at 4:03 pm.
-Eight other people were killed in the explosion, including four of his bodyguards and four bystanders, including a West German nun and a British secretary named Susan Wareham.
+Eight other people were killed in the explosion, four of his bodyguards and four bystanders, including a West German nun and a British secretary named Susan Wareham.
 Eighteen other people in the vicinity were also injured.

 The explosion shook Beirut, and was seen by Mossad agent Mike Harari from a boat off the coast.
-Immediately following the operation the three Mossad officers fled without trace, as did up to 14 other agents believed to have been involved in the operation.
+Immediately following the operation, the three Mossad officers fled without a trace, as did up to 14 other agents believed to have been involved.

 Salameh was buried in front of a crowd of 100,000 mourners in Beirut's Martyr's Cemetery.
 Yasser Arafat was one of the pallbearers, and amid chaos commented that "We will continue to march on the road to Palestine.
 Goodbye, my hero."